JTan2231/castra/castra-core/docs/ARCHITECTURE_HIGH_LEVEL.md

 ### `castra bus` / `castra broker`

 - These commands have been removed.
-The harness owns Vizier tunnels and event publication; refer to `vizier-move/VIZIER_REMOTE_PROTOCOL.md` for current transport details.
+The harness owns session metadata and event publication; direct SSH helpers replace the vizier tunnel workflow described in legacy docs.

 ## Cross-Cutting Concerns